music-encoding/guidelines/_guidelines-v3/21-text/01-textDivisions.md

 pieces might be preceded or followed by poetry.
 Such text should be encoded with the [div]({{ site.baseurl }}/{{ page.version }}/elements/div.html){:.link_odd_elementSpec} element, as demonstrated in the following example:

-{% include plainExample.html example="./v3/examples/text/text-sample328.xml" valid="true" %}
+{% include plainExample.html example="examples/text/text-sample328.xml" valid="true" version=page.version %}

 Textual divisions may have titles or other forms of introductory material, which are